grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 **Benjamin:** Why this one?

-Johnny: No big reason.
+**Johnny**: No big reason.
 I just want to dig into the domain logic as soon as possible.

-Benjamin: Right.
+**Benjamin**: Right.
 We don't have a Specification for this class, so let's create one.

 ```csharp
 public class TicketOfficeCommandFactorySpecification